kathryn-deneroff/kathryn-deneroff.github.io/docs/index.md

 <details open>
 <summary>2021 - Spring, Recurrence and Surgery</summary>

-As 2021 unfolded, Kathryn embraced each day with a renewed appreciation for the gift of time and health.
-The year kicked off with winter hikes and snowshoeing adventures, a celebration of her birthday amidst the serenity of Airbnb getaways, the captivating beauty of sunsets, and the vibrant blooms of spring.
-Surrounded by friends, Kathryn found joy in the simple pleasures of life, from the first thaw of winter to the colorful tulips heralding the onset of chemotherapy.
+The year kicked off with winter hikes and snowshoeing adventures, a celebration of her birthday, the captivating beauty of sunsets, the first thaw of winter and the colorful spring tulip blooms.

 {% include image-gallery.html folder="/assets/2021-A" %}

 By May, Kathryn faced the stark reality of her cancer's return—a tough, albeit anticipated, hurdle.
 She underwent a second round of chemotherapy, radiation, and a rigorous surgery aimed at removing nodules from her lungs, shoulder, and hips in July.
 Despite the exhausting mental and physical toll, Kathryn's resilience and zest for life shone brightly.
-By November, she was back to her sanctuary—the great outdoors—embracing life with open arms, hiking, and sharing her radiant smile with the world.
+Incredibly, by November, she was back to her sanctuary—the great outdoors—embracing life with open arms, hiking, and sharing her radiant smile with the world.

 {% include image-gallery.html folder="/assets/2021-B" %}